MyTooliT/ICOc/Scripts/ReadMe.md

 - `Test-STH`: This wrapper executes the tests for the STH ([`sth.py`][]).
 All command line arguments of the wrapper will be forwarded to [`sth.py`][].

+If one of the above command fails with an execution policy error, then please read the section “How Can I Fix Execution Policy Errors?” in the [FAQ](Documentation/FAQ.md).

 [`sth.py`]: ../mytoolit/test/production/sth.py